 Janakpur, more commonly Janakpurdham, is the administrative headquarters of the Dhanusa District of the Janakpur Zone in Nepal.
 It is located 400 kilometres south-east of Kathmandu bordering with India.

 This city is of the ancient Maithili culture with its language and script.
-Janakpur is the birthplace of Sita, a Hindu goddess, and it is the site of her wedding with Ram, a Hindu god.
+Janakpur is said to be the birthplace of Sita, a Hindu goddess, and believed to be the site of her wedding with Ram, a Hindu god.
 King Janak is supposed to have found the baby Sita in a furrow of a field; he took the child home and raised.
-For her wedding, the king Janak announced that she should wed by whoever can string the divine bow in the palace.
-And this contest was won by Ram, a prince from Ayodhya.
-The event makes the place an important site for Hindus and it is one of the life-time pilgrimage destinations.
+For her wedding, the king Janak announced that she should be wed by whoever can string the divine bow in the palace.
+And this contest was won by Ram, a prince from Ayodhya, which make the site an important site for Hindus pilgrimage.

-The impressive Janaki Mandir, built in the year 1911 by Queen Brisabhanu Kunwar, dominates this city centre.
-Nau Lakha Mandir also knows the temple, the myth says the construction cost was 9-lakh at that time.
+The impressive Janaki Mandir, built in the year 1911 by Queen Brisabhanu Kunwar, dominates this city cetre.
+Nau Lakha Mandir also knows the temple; the myth says the construction cost was 9-lakh, at that time.
 The temple is one of the biggest in the country.

 The other temple in the site is the Ram Mandir, built by Amar Singh, a brave & mighty Gorkhali Soldier.
-Other famous sites of interest to visit are Barah Bigah, Ratna Sagar Temple, Bihar Kund and Agni Kund, and the ancient Bibah Mandap of Ram & Sita, etc.
+Other famous sites of interest visit are Vivah Mandap, Barah Bigah, Ratna Sagar Temple, Bihar Kund and Agni Kund, and the ancient Bibah Mandap of Ram & Sita etc.